Teddy Bridgewater: 2015 season

 Bridgewater finished his second professional season with 3,231 passing yards, 14 touchdowns, and nine interceptions to go along with 192 rushing yards and three touchdowns in 16 games and starts.
 During the Wild Card Round against the Seahawks in one of the coldest games ever played, Bridgewater was 17-of-24 for 146 yards as the Vikings fell 10–9 after Blair Walsh missed a 27-yard field goal.
 On January 25, 2016, Bridgewater was named to his first Pro Bowl.

 2016 season

 During a team practice on August 30, 2016, Bridgewater suffered a non-contact injury to his left leg.
 An ambulance took Bridgewater off the field and the rest of practice was canceled.
 A subsequent MRI confirmed that he tore his ACL and suffered other structural damage, including a dislocation of the knee joint.
 The injury was so severe that Bridgewater was at risk of losing his leg, with the surgeon describing it as a "horribly grotesque injury...
 It's almost like a war wound.
 Everything is blown."
 As a result, Bridgewater missed the rest of the 2016 season.

 After the loss of Bridgewater for at least the 2016 season, the Vikings traded a first-round pick in the 2017 NFL draft and a conditional fourth-round pick in the 2018 NFL draft to the Philadelphia Eagles for quarterback Sam Bradford.
 In 2016, the Vikings went 8–8, finishing third in the NFC North and missing the playoffs, despite starting the season with a 5–0 record.

 2017 season

-The media initially reported that Bridgewater's injury would keep him out for 17–19 months, meaning he would miss the entire 2017 season.
+The media initially reported that Bridgewater's injury would keep him out for 17–19 months, meaning that he would miss the entire 2017 season.
 In January 2017, doctors confirmed that the healing would indeed take 19 months.

 On May 1, 2017, the Vikings declined the fifth-year option on Bridgewater's contract, making him a free agent after the 2017 season.

-Bridgewater began throwing and doing individual work in May at Vikings mini-camps.
-Head coach Mike Zimmer said on June 6, that Bridgewater "has a long way to go" until he is fully healed, but was impressed by his rehabilitation progress to that point.
+Bridgewater began throwing and doing individual work in May at Vikings mini camps.
+On June 6, head coach Mike Zimmer said that Bridgewater "has a long way to go" until being fully healed, but was impressed by his rehabilitation progress to that point.
 However, on September 2, the Vikings announced that Bridgewater would begin the season on the PUP list, meaning that he would miss the first six games of the season.

 On October 16, Bridgewater was cleared to practice, but could not return to action for three more weeks.
 He was activated off PUP to the active roster on November 8 to be Case Keenum's backup.
 Bridgewater entered the Week 15 game against the Cincinnati Bengals in relief of Keenum in the fourth quarter.
 The crowd gave Bridgewater a standing ovation as he walked onto the field.
 Bridgewater finished with an interception out of two pass attempts as the Vikings won 34–7.